worldline/learning-kotlin-multiplatform/docs/src/more/README.md

 ![routes overview](../assets/images/routes.png)

-For this codelab we need 3 routes for :
+For this Hands-on Lab we need 3 routes for :
 * At startup to the `WelcomeScreen`
 * from Welcome screen to the `QuizScreen`
 * from the final question `QuizScreen`to the `ScoreScreen`